nipunarambukkanage/gpu_stable_fluids/docs/VALIDATION.md

 - Every compute entry point guards global invocation IDs against width and height before loads/stores.
 - Divergence, pressure, and vorticity stage an 18 × 18 tile and synchronize with `workgroupBarrier()` before neighbor reads.
 - The adapter status reports `adapter.info` and the kernel status reports the workgroup shape plus the device invocation limit.
+- Optional timestamp buffers are created only after the adapter advertises `timestamp-query`; unsupported adapters stay on the unsynchronized path.
+- Tracer buffers use `STORAGE | COPY_DST`, are initialized identically, and swap only after the tracer compute pass.
+- The tracer compute dispatch uses 64-thread workgroups and exactly `ceil(8192 / 64)` workgroups.
+- The tracer overlay uses instanced rendering and additive blending without a CPU particle readback.
 - `rg32float` velocity, `rgba16float` density, `r32float` pressure, divergence, and vorticity formats match their bind-group layouts.
 - Storage destinations are never the sampled source in the same pass.
 - The uniform buffer is 112 bytes and each WGSL `vec4<f32>` slot is 16-byte aligned.